 The current owners have walked gently and listened to the land during their 15 year custodianship and ongoing management practices have helped to reverse the decline of the critically endangered grasslands of the Victorian Volcanic Plains and associated flora and fauna species of the area.
 Weed control, seasonal grazing and prescribed burning now help the enterprise enjoy the added benefits that come from working with the natural environment.

-With almost 200 ha of arable country the property is well suited to cereal and oilseed production, as well as grazing pursuits; which are the primary enterprises of the current operation.
+With over 200 ha of arable country the property is well suited to cereal and oilseed production as well as grazing pursuits.
 Soil type profile for the property is a mix of sandy loam river flats, while the majority of the property is grey loam over a clay base, with some heavier black clay along the western boundary and some scattered basalt stone barrier country.